 2. Watch your wash cycle

-The fashion industry is currently the second-largest consumer of the world’s water supply, with clothing and fabric manufacturers that hold a large chunk of that responsibility.
+The fashion industry is currently the second-largest consumer of the world’s water supply, with Trendy Sustainable Clothing and fabric manufacturers that hold a large chunk of that responsibility.
 As mindful consumers, doing our small bit around the household can prove surprisingly beneficial for the environment and cold wash cycles are a great way to start.
 An assessment from a cleaning institute estimated that a household could cut its emissions by 864 pounds of carbon per year simply by washing their laundry loads in cold water.

 3. Abandon your need for speed

 Online retail giants like Amazon have proudly endorsed their ability to speedily deliver your purchases through their Prime memberships, not having factored in on the carbon footprint it creates.
 According to an expert, the company’s package deliveries in 2017 alone emitted about 19 million metric tons of carbon — the equivalent of just under five coal power plants.
 This need for instant gratification has applied similar speed pressures across many independent brands as well.
-One of the easiest ways to combat this is by choosing the obvious slower speeds and optimising our purchases by grouping several buys into one shipment.
+One of the easiest ways to combat this is by choosing the obvious slower speeds and optimising our purchases of workwear clothes by grouping several buys into one shipment.

 4. Choose better